 An easier-to-read map showing the median age by state

 We’ve made a map that shows the median age by state.
-As an exercise, try making the same map for all 3,000 counties by changing the geography argument to "county" Other geographies include region, tract (Census tract), place (Census-designated places, more commonly known as towns and cities), congressional district, and more.
+As an exercise, try making the same map for all 3,000 counties by changing the geography argument to "county".
+Other geographies include region, tract (for census tracts), place (for census-designated places, more commonly known as towns and cities), congressional district, and more.
 Chapter 2 of Kyle Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R discusses the various geographies available.
 There are also many more arguments in both the get_decennial() and get_acs() functions.
-We’ve only shown a few of the most common arguments.
+We’ve shown only a few of the most common.
 If you want to learn more, Walker’s book is a great resource.

 Conclusion